Pre-Book and Save Time!

 Are Holiday Education Programs Still Running?

-Education programs will be running through the June/July school holidays.
+Holiday Education programs will be running again through the Spring school holidays in 2021.

 Can I still hire strollers and or wheelchairs?

-Guests will be able to hire wheelchairs from Visitor Services located to the left of Ticketing inside the main entrance for the duration of their visit.
-Additional cleaning and hygiene measures are in place to ensure wheelchairs are safe to hire.
+Guests will be able to hire strollers and wheelchairs from Visitor Services located to the left of Ticketing inside the main entrance for the duration of their visit.
+Additional cleaning and hygiene measures are in place to ensure strollers and wheelchairs are safe to hire.